Diagnosing and monitoring of patients with Fabry disease using dried blood spots when a serum specimen is not available

 Ambient | 10 days | FILTER PAPER |

-This test is not intended for newborn screening followup.
+This test should not be used for newborn screening followup.

 Unless irreversible damage has already occurred, treatment with enzyme replacement therapy has led to significant clinical improvement in affected individuals.
-For this reason, early diagnosis and treatment are desirable, and early detection of Fabry disease through newborn screening has been implemented in a few US states.
+For this reason, early diagnosis and treatment are desirable, and in a few US states, early detection of Fabry disease through newborn screening has been implemented.

 The glycosphingolipid, globotriaosylsphingosine (LGb3), may be elevated in symptomatic patients and supports a diagnosis of Fabry disease.
 It may also be helpful as a tool for monitoring disease progression as well as determining treatment response in known patients.
 In addition, measurement of LGb3, may provide additional diagnostic information in the evaluation of uncertain cases, such as in asymptomatic heterozygous female patients, individuals with novel GLA variants of unclear clinical significance, as well as asymptomatic patients identified by family screening.